-The Serious Violence Strategy (2018) recognises that

-a range and powers are held by agencies, such as local authorities, that play a vital role in supporting the police to disrupt serious and organised crime activities in the borough.
+Serious and organised crime cost the UK billions of pounds each year and pose a risk to both our communities and our national security.
+This can clearly be seen in the rise in violent crime and knife crime on a local and national level.
+The Serious Violence Strategy (2018) recognises that a range and powers are held by agencies, such as local authorities, that play a vital role in supporting the police to disrupt serious and organised crime activities in the borough.
 Organised Crime Groups (OCG) are groups of individuals involved in serious or organised crime for personal gain.
 Crime is often regarded as their 'occupation'.
 The work of the SMP can often disrupt OCGs activity, particularly targeting those outside the protected core.
 Serious organised crime, whilst often linked to OCGs, can also be undertaken by individuals exploiting opportunities and vulnerabilities to undertake criminal activities for gain.
 These can be broad ranging from burglary though to gang related activities, such as moving drugs (County Lines) into the borough or exploiting women sexually.

-In Maidstone, we have an established SOCP.
+In Maidstone, we have an established Serious and organised Crime Panel (SOCP).
 The Panel meets regularly to tackle the threat, risk and harm of serious organised crime through a coordinated approach.
 Over the last year the SOCP have worked to actively disrupt four OCGs in both rural and urban areas, where their activities have threatened vulnerable people and the environment.
 Work has also disrupted repeat offenders of organised crime.